cryptoadvance/specter-desktop/docs/extensions/intro.md

 The `id` needs to be unique within a specific Specter instance where this extension is part of.
 The `name` is the display name as shown to the user in the plugin-area (currently there is not yet a technical difference between extensions and plugins).
 The `icon` will be used where labels are used to be diplayed if this extension is reserving addresses.
 The `logo` and the `desc`ription is also used in the plugin area ("choose plugins").

 If the extension has a UI (currently all of them have one), `has_blueprint` is True. `The blueprint_module` is referencing the controller module where endpoints are defined.
 It's recommended to follow the format `org-id.specterext.myextensionid.controller`.

+As an extension, you can specify your own `callbacks`.
+Those are functions which can be registered by other extensions which can be called in your plugin-code whenever you think you want to provide an extension of functionality of your plugin.
+The attribute specifies the modules to search for those.

+Also you can let your extension depend on other extension.
+You should e.g. do that if you register callbacks which other extension has provided.
+In practice, it's determine the order of the callback functions which will be called. e.g. if your Extension A depends on a Extension B, and both extensions register a callback-function `adjust_view_model`, then the Extension B will get called before Extension A.

 `isolated_client` should not be used yet.
 It is determining where in the url-path tree the blueprint will be mounted.
 This might have an impact on whether the extension's frontend client has access to the cookie used in Specter.
 Check `config.py` for details.

 In `devices`, you can specify the modules where you're implementing new Devices.